sigu-training/clinical_genomics/index.md

 - How can you annotate variants in a clinically-oriented perspective?
 objectives:
 - Perform in-depth quality control of sequencing data at multiple levels (fastq, bam, vcf)
-- Call, classify and annotate variants with information extracted from public databases for clinical interpretation
+- Classify and annotate variants with information extracted from public databases for clinical interpretation
-- Analyze CNV and Regions of Homozygosity (ROH)
+- Filter variants based on inheritance patterns

-time_estimation: 6h
+time_estimation: 4h
 key_points:
 - Focus on clinical interpretation of variants.
 - Provides real uses cases.